curlygirl11/Udacity-Front-End-Nanodegree-Project-6-website-optimization/README.md

 ## Run

-To run this app go to the root file and launch  "frontend-nanodegree-mobile-portfolio-master".
+To run this app go to the root file "frontend-nanodegree-mobile-portfolio-master"  and launch index.html.